-Healthy bones and joints is extremely important.
-Bones help in bringing structure to the body, protecting organs and storing calcium.
+Healthy bones and joints are extremely important.
+Bones help bring structure to the body, protects the organs and stores calcium.
 While bone health should be something to take care of since childhood, it is never too late to do the right thing to make them better and stronger.

 Bones are continuously changing.
 When young, it has the capability of growing faster and stronger.
 But as you grow older, bones function slower and become weaker.
-By the time you reach the age of 30, the chances of developing Osteoporosis increases.
-Osteoporosis is a condition which makes the bones weak and brittle.
+By the time you reach the age of 30, the chances of developing osteoporosis increases.
+Osteoporosis is a condition that makes the bones weak and brittle.

 - Smoking & alcohol usage